Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 Hardware-aware optimization => NAS can co-optimize models for specific devices (e.g., ARM CPUs, GPUs, mobile phones), improving inference speed and energy efficiency.

-3. How Edge AI is enabling AI at the edge (e.g., autonomous vehicles, medical devices, and smart cities).
+3.How Edge AI is enabling AI at the edge (e.g., autonomous vehicles, medical devices, and smart cities).

 Edge AI is transforming industries by enabling real-time, on-device intelligence in autonomous vehicles, medical devices, and smart cities reducing latency, improving privacy, and ensuring systems remain functional even without cloud connectivity.
 In South Africa, this is particularly impactful for healthcare monitoring, traffic management, and energy optimization in urban centres like City of Cape Town.